 Notes

-- You can use full fat, reduced fat or fat free plain Greek Yogurt in this recipe, I used organic Chobani plain greek yogurt (not sponsored).
-I also like Fage brand.
+- You can use full-fat, reduced fat or fat-free plain Greek Yogurt in this recipe, I used organic Chobani plain greek yogurt (not sponsored).
+I also like the Fage brand.

 - Use an English seedless cucumber if you can find it since it will be easier to dice and contains less water than regular cucumbers.